HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-5 Repeaters.md

 > **Key Information:** IRLP access is accomplished *by using DTMF signals*.
 To use EchoLink, you must *register your call sign and provide proof of license*. {{< link id="T8C06" >}} {{< link id="T8C10" >}}

-Now, let's dive into systems that you can interact with and control directly.
-These systems don't just relay your signal—they let you take control and connect with repeaters and hams all over the globe:
+Now, let’s take a closer look at systems you can interact with and control directly.
+These aren’t just simple relays—they give you the power to connect with repeaters and hams all over the globe.

 **IRLP (Internet Radio Linking Project)**